-The odd thing about this one is the mud brown paint; it looks like they threw all their leftover colors into one can and mixed them up.
-If we're lucky maybe they'll rethink this before Series 1 ships.
+The odd thing about this one is the mud brown paint; it looks like a UPS Jeep.
+If we're lucky maybe they'll rethink this color before Series 1 ships.

 By the way, I remember a brown Johnny Lightning WWII MB (110K JPEG) in the early 2000s, which came packaged with the shoulder patch of the North African Theater of Operations Headquarters Staff.
 I always wondered if that paint scheme was authentic to North Africa, but now I'm wondering if it might have been a similar mistake.

 GreenLight probably wanted to find vehicles in colors other than Olive Drab, to make Battalion 64 more interesting.
-A little more research might have revealed that the Navy painted the DJ-5B in both Navy Blue and in the white seen here, and the Air Force had them in Strata Blue.
-But it remains to be seen whether Battalion 64 is planned to include only U.S. Army vehicles.
-(Well, I guess the 2021 Gladiator painted in Snazzberry Red in Series 2 settles that question.)
+A little more research might have revealed that the Navy painted the DJ-5B in both Navy Blue and in the white seen here, and the Air Force had Dispatchers in Strata Blue.

 I think the first non-postal rendering of GreenLight's Dispatcher was the laughable "Army medic" concept.
 It was the kind of unrealistic short-person ambulance you expect to find only in a dollar store.
 The example seen here has the green wheels GreenLight puts on a small number of many of its models, creating an artificial variation that collectors will "chase" after.